Project management involves making a lot of decisions and these decisions cannot always be easy.

 - You may be able to gain possible revenue and sales increases as a result of increased production or the release of a new product.

 - There are also different intangible benefits you and your company or organization can gain.
-These include things such as improved customer satisfaction, improved employee morale.
+These include things such as improved customer satisfaction, and improved employee morale.

 How to Conduct a Cost Benefit Analysis?